0–100 Year Challenge

 Absurd Expansionround()floor()ceil()\text{round}() \\ \text{floor}() \\ \text{ceil}() \\ \sqrt{}At this point, the challenge isn’t fun anymore.

 So, which ruleset do I solve for?
 All of them, of course!
-Why settle with just one answer when you can find a multitude of unique ways to do it.
+Why settle with just one answer when you can find a multitude of ways to do it.

 1. It feels like Mojang adding redstone features to Minecraft, lmao.